Tennessee RN to MSN Programs

 Admissions and Program Length

 The length of an RN to MSN program varies depending on both the school and the student.
 Full-time or part-time study, online or in-person courses, and specialization chosen can all impact how quickly the coursework can be completed.
-For example, the University of Memphis offers their MSN Nursing Administration program on a four semester full-time schedule or a six semester part-time schedule.
+For example, some programs in Tennessee are offered on a four semester full-time schedule or a six semester part-time schedule.
 Students can begin the program either in the spring or fall.
 Union University based in Jackson also offers full- or part-time options for their online RN to MSN Education program, with all students beginning study in the fall semester.

 Tuition and Cost of Attendance

 The cost of an RN to MSN program in Tennessee varies from school to school, and also depends on whether the student is going to school full- or part-time and taking online or in-person courses.
 For instance, tuition for graduate level nursing programs at Carson-Newman University is around $600 per credit hour, and tuition for the MSN program at Vanderbilt University is roughly $1.,500 per credit hour.
 It's important to keep in mind that tuition costs do not include additional course fees, or out-of-pocket expenses like books and course materials.
 Tuition costs are subject to change at any time, so make sure to check on the current costs with your school of choice before making your final program decision.